zhyrin0/the-climb/design.md

 ### Player Influence
 - Block out sunlight
 - Plant grafting to give it different abilities
+- Watering to start new vine
+- Creating new light source to influence growth direction
 ### Hazards
 - Bugs eating the vines